J6 Timeline

 Joint Session of Congress

-In the House Chamber, House Speaker Nancy Pelosi (D-CA) bangs the gavel to call the joint session of Congress to order, beginning formal proceedings.
+In the House Chamber, Speaker Pelosi bangs the gavel to call the joint session of Congress to order.

 Members are assembled to carry out the constitutionally mandated count of Electoral College votes, marking the official start of debate and certification.